Memory deallocation error running MicroBooNE reconstruction

 I still have to try with a profiling version, and then with the full working area specified in the report, before claiming irreproducibility.

-#4 Updated by Gianluca Petrillo about 2 years ago
+#4 Updated by Gianluca Petrillo over 2 years ago

 - Status changed from Assigned to Feedback